Loneliness is a feeling that most everyone can relate to – some more than others.

 - You can transcend any emotional state

-If you want to learn how to change an emotional state, it certainly helps to analyse the origins of your emotions:
+If you want to learn how to change an emotional state, it certainly helps to analyze the origins of your emotions:

 Common reasons for feeling alone